Mural Routes and Sobeys Inc. bring new mural to Foodland in The Beaches, Toronto

 Updates and Ways to Get Involved with the Project:

-- Introduction to Mural Art community program – is running Monday evenings April 1st – May 13th, 2019 at The Beaches Library
+- Introduction to Mural Art community program – ran Monday evenings April 1st – May 13th, 2019 at The Beaches Library

-- A Public Art themed Jane’s Walk through the Beaches with Mural Routes & the Mural Artist will take place Sunday, May 5th from 4-5pm – meet at Queen St E and Neville Park Blvd.
+- A Public Art themed Jane’s Walk through the Beaches with Mural Routes & the Mural Artist took place Sunday, May 5th, 2019 from 4-5pm – beginning at Queen St E and Neville Park Blvd.

 - A Community Input Event will be held at The Beaches Library on Monday, May 13th, 2019 from 7-8pm.
-The artist and his initial designs, as well as design ideas from the community program, will be present.
+The artist and his initial designs, as well as design ideas from the community program, were present.

 - Visit the Artist Painting!
-John Kuna will be painting on site from mid-June to the end of July.
+John Kuna will be painting on site throughout the Summer 2019.

 About the Mural Partners